 Internships are available in the following areas:

-- Genomic Medicine Institute - Students will work with the genomics team, including MDs, PhDs, and Genetic Counselors, to develop a summer project in clinical genomics with the option to choose from a variety of research opportunities.
-Students will have the option to complete some job shadowing of genetic counselors or clinical geneticists as part of the internship experience.
+Department of Genomic Health - Students will work with the genomics team, including MDs, PhDs, Pharmacists and Genetic Counselors, to develop a summer project in genomics with the option to choose from a variety of research opportunities.
+Students will have the option to complete some job shadowing of genetic counselors as part of the internship experience.

-The Geisinger Clinic SURP is competitive, with acceptance based on grades, test scores, recommendations and stated career goals.
-You may apply if you are currently a sophomore or junior in a four-year college or university.
+The Geisinger Clinic SURP is competitive, with acceptance based on grades, test scores, recommendations, and stated career goals.
+You may apply if you are currently enrolled in a four-year college or university, completed your first year prior to start of the program, and will not graduate prior to internship.
 No previous research experience is required; however, applicants should have taken appropriate course work prior to application.

 - To the degree possible, students are matched with research programs according to their stated interest and work on projects under the direct supervision of our staff and faculty.

-Interested students should send the application form and all required materials in one complete packet to Lisa Farr before February 2, 2018.
-(Only exception to the complete packet of materials is letters of recommendation; these may come directly from Professor/Academic advisor to Lisa Farr via email)
+Interested students should send the application form and all required materials in one complete packet to email@example.com.
+Letters of reference are an exception to application packet and can be emailed directly to firstname.lastname@example.org from references.

 Applications will be accepted through January 15, 2024.

 (Note: Late submissions/materials will not be accepted.)